PelagusWallet/pelagus-docs/docs/develop/api/quai-provider.md

 window.ethereum.request(args: RequestArguments): Promise<unknown>;
 ```

-A list of available methods can be found in the [JSON-RPC API documentation](json-rpc-api.md#methods).
+Pelagus natively bundles a subset of the [Quai JSON-RPC API](https://docs.quai.network/develop/apis/json-rpc) methods alongside a set of [Pelagus specific methods](./json-rpc-api.md).
 Methods are always of type `string` and are case-sensitive.
 The `params` property is optional depending on the method called and can be either an array of parameters or an object of named parameters.

 ## Events